-The Smooth command evens out the spacing of selected control points in small increments.
-This command is useful for removing unwanted detail, and for removing loops in curves and surfaces.
+The Smooth command averages the positions of object points or vertices.
+This command is useful for removing unwanted detail, and for removing loops in objects.

 Smooths only in the specified x, y, or z direction.

 Prevents naked edges or endpoints from being moved.

 Meshes: Vertices along naked edges will not be modified.